Overrided/Fb2.Document/PackageReadme.md

 Fb2.Document is the easiest way to build reader or editor app for [Fb2](https://en.wikipedia.org/wiki/FictionBook) book format.

-Version `2.3.0` brings `net7.0` support alongside with bugfixes, new methods and improved test coverage.
+Version `2.3.0` brings `net7.0` support alongside with bugfixes, new `APIs` and improved test coverage.

 For more info see [Readme](https://github.com/Overrided/Fb2.Document).